Luc641/Intelligent-Traffic-Control/Analysis/UseCases.md

 Pedestrian CL
 Wants to be able to switch from RED to GREEN to RED as a default behavior

-Can be extended to RED to GREEN-to-GREEN BLINKING to RED
+Can be extended from RED to GREEN-to-GREEN BLINKING to RED

 Traffic CL
 Wants to use the German standard of RED to RED/YELLOW to GREEN to YELLOW to RED